jsonbankio/documentation/docs/sdks/javascript/readme.md

 ### getGitHubContent()
-Grab a public json file from github.
+Grab a public json file from Github.
 This will read from the `default` branch of the repo.

 <CodeGroup>